AdarshDogra-CloudDevops/mslearn-azure-developer/instructions/azure-app-auth/01-msal-interactive-auth.md

 ### Task 3: Configure the console application

-In this section you create, and edit, a **.env** file to hold the secrets you recorded earlier.
+In this task, you will create and configure the .env file to store the application settings required for authentication.

-1. Select **New file...** and create a file named *.env* in the project folder.
+1. Select **New file...** and create a file named **.env** in the project folder.

      ![](./media/lab2-12--11.png)